GLOBAL MARKETS-ECB, U.S. data help buoy global stocks, euro

 National U.S. employment data due on Friday is expected to show the economy added 185,000 new jobs last month.
 Smaller-than-expected job gains in December have raised concern about the strength of the U.S. recovery, which sped up in late 2013.

-Uncertainty about the U.S. recovery has pushed the S&P down more than 4 percent this year after it rose by 29.6 percent in 2013.
-That likely will not last, said Michael Cuggino, president of Pacific Heights Asset Management, though investors should probably expect less robust returns in 2014.

-“If people expect returns like we’ve seen over the last few years, they might be disappointed,” he said.
-“But I expect people to slowly migrate back toward equities.”

-The MSCI world equity index rose 1.2 percent, while the yield on the benchmark 10-year U.S. Treasury note rose to 2.70 percent as investors took on more risk.
-The 10-year yield hit a three-month low of 2.57 percent on Monday.
+The MSCI world equity index rose 1 percent, while the yield on benchmark U.S. 10-year Treasuries rose to 2.7 percent after the ECB announcement encouraged risk appetite and investors positioned ahead of Friday’s U.S. jobs report.

+Relative calm in the capital-hungry emerging markets of Turkey, South Africa and India also lifted developing stocks, after a rout that drove safe-haven bids to U.S. Treasuries and the yen.

 The banking sector was in the spotlight after Credit Suisse missed expectations with a marginal uptick in fourth-quarter net profit, and its shares were down more than 2 percent.